ErikModica/ErikModica/README.md

 ### Hi there I'm Erik👋

-  A passionate Web Developer who has just recently joined the community.
+  I am passionate Web Developer who has just recently joined the community.
 I graduated from Learning Fuze, a coding bootcamp in SoCal, in April of this year and would love to put my new skills to the test.

   Tools I use for coding are: